 I’m a big proponent of using the materials you already have on-hand for many kids’ activities.

-But just in case you’re looking for some extra supplies, here are a few ideas to get you started:
+But just in case you’re looking for some extra supplies, here are a few ideas to get you started (I may get commissions for purchases made through links in this post):

 Done-For-You Fall Resources